 This is a weird, slightly surreal time.
 How are we to make sense of the current coronavirus pandemic event, or to consider (or analyse) responses to it?
 What perspectives are relevant to considering a major novel threat like a new infectious disease and responses to such threats?
 How are we to cope with the torrent of information (the “infodemic”) coming at us on a daily and sometimes hourly basis and not get overwhelmed?
 As we engage in various forms of social distancing of unknown duration, and deal with other aspects of the situation, many folk (including me) have much more time to contemplate such questions.

-I have found myself flip-flopping somewhat chaotically between different perspectives or ‘lenses’.
-One ‘lens’ or perspective is the instinctive fear response – particularly regarding the potential dangers to people in at-risk groups like my parents, though we also see stories of people of various ages needing medical care and, in some cases, dying.
+I have found myself flip-flopping somewhat between different perspectives or ‘lenses’.
+One perspective is the instinctive fear response – particularly regarding the potential dangers to people in at-risk groups like my parents, though we see stories of people of various ages needing medical care and, in some cases, dying.
 Health systems are under enormous pressure in many countries and seemingly every day there are worse stories from all over the world.
 Faced with a novel threat like the SARS-CoV-2 virus it’s perhaps rational to fear the worst until proven otherwise and to act accordingly.
 That’s one lens.
 I also find myself shifting to other lenses or perspectives shaped by my exposure to critical social theory, and the diverse studies I’ve completed over the past decade or so in the sociology and philosophy of science.
 I find that this study makes it impossible for me to ‘uncritically’ read the news and follow government directives, though – like most people – I’m washing my hands much more frequently, keeping the stipulated distance from other people in public, and generally following the rules.
 I also find myself becoming a pseudo-anthropologist – watching, and being fascinated by, the behaviour of other people.
-I watch in amazement as many people who might, for example, normally have a much more ‘skeptical’ orientation towards things like modelling exercises suddenly react intensely to the latest projections as if the models that produce them are “truth machines” and as if modellers can reliably predict the future (e.g. see this article in The New York Times, or see the reaction of American journalists to the latest epidemic modelling and projections).
+I watch in amazement as many people who might, for example, normally have a much more ‘skeptical’ orientation towards things like modelling exercises and the future projections that they produce suddenly react intensely to the latest projections as if the models that produce them are “truth machines” and modellers can reliably predict the future (e.g. see this article in The New York Times, or see the reaction of American journalists to the latest epidemic projections).

 In such a context complete clarity is probably an unrealistic ideal.
 As one writer at The Atlantic puts it, we’re in the “fog of pandemic” – a situation analogous to the “fog of war” where “militaries do not fully understand either their enemy’s threat or their own capacity to combat it”.
 As many others have suggested, it’s probably wise to consider how cognitive biases could be shaping our views under such uncertain and dynamic conditions, to evaluate the quality and reliability of sources of information, and be wary of misinformation.
 This is good advice, however I also know that we live in a time of stretched newsrooms and pressures on journalists that mean that even high-quality news outlets may be publishing poor quality information (at least occasionally).
 I also know from my own studies of scientific controversies and failures that even prestigious news organisations publish material that turns out to be misleading and sometimes entirely false – particularly in the “heat of the moment” when deadlines are tight, emotions are intense, and data is unreliable or still emerging regarding the focal topic.
 Journalists are human beings like anyone else, even if their training is intended to help them to navigate such moments.